vibgyj/WPTranslationFiller/README.md

-# Wordpress Translation Filler - Chrome Extension
+# WordPress Translation Filler - Chrome Extension

 1. Copy ./src folder or get chrome-extension.zip from the release and extract to a folder.
 1. Open Chrome extensions and enable 'Developer mode'.